Keeping Students Safe

 This email will be read by one of our safeguarding team and they will make contact with you.

-This email address is also available in Edulink.
+This email address is also available as a Bookmark in Bromcom's Student Portal.
 See screenshots below.
-This can be used by students and parents/carers.
+This can be used by students.

 Physically (school letter box)